zohnzhao/New-Concept-English/NEW CONCEPT ENGLISH 1.md

 1,430:one thousand four hundred and thirty

-899,002​:eight​ hundred and ninty nine thousand and two
+899,002:eight​ hundred and ninety nine thousand and two

+the first the second the third the fourth the fifth the sixth the seventh the eighth the ninth the tenth the eleventh the twelfth the thirteenth the fourteenth the fifteenth the sixteenth the seventeenth the eighteenth the nineteenth the twentieth the twenty-first the thirtieth the fortieth the fiftieth the seventieth the eightieth the ninetieth the one hundredth the one hundred and first